-Landlocked countries are given the average score, effectively eliminating them from the ranking.
+As noted on page 15, landlocked countries are given the average score, effectively eliminating them from the ranking.
 Meanwhile, non-landlocked countries with missing data are penalised by being given the maximum (worst) score, in accordance with the general methodology for missing data.
+Data availability is particularly relevant for fishing subsidies data, and has been a focus of a recent WTO workshop.